 Eligibility in more detail

 SGSSS funds postgraduate students with outstanding academic backgrounds and research potential.
-All applicants are expected to meet the ESRC Eligilibity criteria summarized in the ESRC Funding Guide.
+All applicants are expected to meet the ESRC Eligibility criteria summarized in the ESRC Funding Guide.
 Applicants must hold or be predicted a First or a good 2:1 undergraduate degree in the social sciences, or have relevant comparable experience.
-Additionally, if you are applying for a +3 award then you must also hold or be completing a Masters degree in the social sciences, which includes at least 60 credits of appropriate research methods training.
+Additionally, if you are applying for a +3 award then you must also hold or be completing a Masters degree in the social sciences, which satisfies the ESRC 2015 methods training requirements.

 SGSSS welcomes applications from full-time PhD students in their first year of study, or part-time PhD students in their second year.
 However if you will have completed more than one full year's study or equivalent, we regard you as having completed a substantial proportion of a PhD and you are therefore no longer eligible to apply for funding through us.